 Welcome to the Student Career Development KC, where our goal is to support the growing need to connect the student affairs profession and practices with the career development outcomes of undergraduate students.
 Join us in playing a role in ensuring that student affairs educators, in all functional areas, and at all levels, are intentionally helping their students connect co-curricular experiences with career exploration and planning to lead meaningful personal and professional lives.

-The Student Career Development Knowledge Community is a community wherein Student Affairs professionals can develop best practices for supporting the career development of students at Colleges and Universities.
-Professionals from functional areas across the profession are invited to participate in an effort to enhance the ways in which the profession contributes to the national conversation around how we can shape the career exploration and preparation of our students.
-It is important that Student Affairs staff serve as campus leaders in partnering with faculty from all disciplines to help students best explore and prepare for their future pathways.
-Thus, the goal for this KC is to draw staff members from all functional areas of the profession and not just career services offices to promote cross-functional collaboration in developing best practices.
+The Student Career Development Knowledge Community is a community wherein Student Affairs professionals can develop best practices for supporting the career development of students.
+Professionals from functional areas across the profession are welcomed to participate in an effort to enhance the ways in which the profession contributes to the national conversation around how we can shape the career exploration and preparation of our students.
+It is important that Student Affairs professionals serve as campus leaders in partnering with faculty from all disciplines to help students best explore and prepare for their future pathways.
+Our is to engage scholars and practitioners from all functional areas of the profession and not just career services offices to promote cross-functional collaboration in developing best practices.

-The role of the Student Career Development KC is to support the growing need to connect the student affairs profession and practices with the career development outcomes of undergraduate students.
-Through sharing best practices and fostering cross-functional collaboration around career development, this KC plays an important role in ensuring that student affairs practitioners, in all functional areas, and at all levels, are intentionally helping their students connect co-curricular experiences with career exploration and planning.
-This KC is a resource for developing and sharing best practices in the area of career development.
+Support the growing need to connect the student affairs profession and practices with the career development outcomes of students.
+Through sharing best practices and fostering cross-functional collaboration around career development, the KC plays an important role in ensuring that student affairs practitioners, in all functional areas, are intentionally helping students connect co-curricular experiences with career exploration and planning.

 Complete Your Profile

 The Student Career Development Knowledge Community compiled the following list of resources; however, inclusion on this list does not represent an endorsement of the information, site, or organization by NASPA and any of its entities.